Global trade

 Banks and other financial institutions help companies engage in world trade, mitigating risks so that goods and services can flow across the globe in a smooth and secure manner, which is especially fundamental for small-medium sized enterprises (SMEs).

 ICC produces universally accepted rules and guidelines to help business access the financing needed to advance the necessary funds to import or export valuable goods on their own.
-These include documentary credits, forfaiting, demand guarantees, bank payment obligation and dispute resolution that help ensure access the to finance and level the playing field.
+These include documentary credits, forfaiting, demand guarantees, bank payment obligation and dispute resolution that help ensure access to finance and a level playing field.

 In providing this common framework, ICC allows companies and governments around the world to speak the same regulatory language without burdening banks with red tape that could keep them from financing valuable trade opportunities.